retyui/i-study/i-study.md

 She wants to find another job
 I need to watch that movie / film

-I'd like to have my own youtube channel
+I'd like to have my own YouTube channel
 We'd like to work less
 She needs to know all the information right now
 I don't need to study abroad.
 I want to study in Russia